 03 of 13

 Shape Simple Hands for Repeated Parts

 As we will be making several miniature gnomes, and want them to be roughly the same size, but with different faces and poses, we will start our first session by making masters of the basic hand, shoe and face shapes before we start making our gnomes.
 As epoxy putty is a very hard material once it is set, it is very useful for making the master of parts you want to reproduce.
 Polymer clay is not as hard and is not as good for small master shapes as is epoxy putty.

 Read instructions for working with your particular epoxy putty before beginning to determine the best working temperature and working time.
 Making these small master parts for molds is a good way to learn the handling characteristics of your particular putty brand.

-To make these parts in your first session of working with epoxy putty, mix a small ball of your basic putty color (mine is light grey).
+To make these parts in your first session of working with epoxy putty, mix a small ball of your basic putty color (ours is light grey).
 We made a ball from very small amounts of putty to make all our basic parts.
 Our combined ball of putty was just over 1/4 inch across.
 Set your putty aside on some non-stick baking parchment for a few minutes to 1 hour to get through the sticky stage.
 This will vary with the type of putty you use and the temperature of your room.

 Shaping the Hands

 Dust your gloves with talcum powder/cornstarch or a bit of oil.
 Test your putty to make sure it is slightly soft but not too sticky to work easily.
 Most people who work with epoxy putty describe modeling with it as 'pushing' putty.
 You need the putty to be firm enough to work with easily.
 If your putty is sticky, or too soft, leave it to set up longer.